SAP-samples/abap-cheat-sheets/07_String_Processing.md

 REPLACE SECTION LENGTH 6 OF str WITH `#`. "#BAP abap
 ```

+### Replacing Substrings in Tables

 Replacements in internal tables with `REPLACE ...
-IN TABLE`:
+IN TABLE` (see the notes above for searching in internal tables):
 ``` abap
 DATA(str_table_original) = VALUE string_table( ( `aZbzZ` ) ( `cdZze` ) ( `Zzzf` ) ( `ghz` ) ).
 DATA(str_table) = str_table_original.